Teachers' Rights: Overview

-Teachers in public schools have limited freedoms in the classroom to teach without undue restrictions on the content or subjects for discussion.
-These freedoms are based on rights to freedom of expression under the First Amendment of the Bill of Rights.
-However, the concept of academic freedom is quite limited.
-The content taught by a teacher must be relevant to and consistent with the teacher's responsibilities, and a teacher cannot promote a personal or political agenda in the classroom.
+This balance creates a complex landscape for free speech.
+Schools must allow teachers to express their thoughts and opinions.
+But, the concept of academic freedom has limits.
+The content taught by a teacher must be relevant to and consistent with the teacher's responsibilities.
+A teacher cannot promote a personal or political agenda in the classroom.
 Factors such as the age, experience, and grade level of students affect the latitude in which a court will recognize the academic freedom of a teacher.
 School administrators also must maintain an effective, respectful, and inclusive learning environment.

 Freedom of Expression

-A leading case in First Amendment jurisprudence regarding protected forms of expression is Pickering v.
+A leading case in First Amendment jurisprudence on protected forms of expression is Pickering v.
 Board of Education.
-This case involved a teacher whose job was terminated when he wrote to a local newspaper an editorial critical of the teacher's employer.
-The Supreme Court held that the school had unconstitutionally restricted the First Amendment rights of the teacher to speak on issues of public importance and reversed the dismissal of this teacher.
-Based on Pickering and similar cases, teachers generally enjoy rights to freedom of expression, though there are some restrictions.
-Teachers may not make intentionally or recklessly false statements or materially disrupt the educational interest of the school district, nor may teachers undermine authority or adversely affect working relationships at the school.
+This case involves a teacher who lost his job when he wrote an editorial in the local newspaper critical of the teacher's employer.
+The Supreme Court held that the school had restricted the First Amendment rights of the teacher to speak on issues of public importance and reversed the dismissal of this teacher.
+Based on Pickering and similar cases, there are some restrictions on the right to freedom of expression by teachers.
+Teachers may not make intentionally or recklessly false statements or materially disrupt the educational interests of the school district, nor may teachers undermine authority or adversely affect working relationships at the school.

 Freedom of Association

-Similar to rights to freedom of expression, public school teachers enjoy rights to freedom of association, based on the First Amendment's provision that grants citizens the right to peaceful assembly.
-These rights generally permit public school teachers to join professional, labor, or similar organizations; run for public office; and similar forms of association.
-However, teachers may be required to ensure that participation in these activities is completely independent from their responsibilities to the school.
+Like rights to freedom of expression, public school teachers enjoy rights to freedom of association.
+This comes from the First Amendment's provision that grants citizens the right to peaceful assembly.
+These rights generally permit public school teachers to join professional, labor, or similar organizations, run for public office, and similar forms of association.
+But, teachers may have to ensure that participation in these activities is entirely independent of their responsibilities to the school.

 Freedom of Religion

-The First Amendment and Title VII of the Civil Rights Act of 1964 provide protection against religious discrimination by school districts against teachers.
-Teaches may exercise their religious rights, though there are certain restrictions to such rights.
-This existence of restrictions is particularly relevant to the public schools, since public schools are restricted from teaching religion through the Establishment Clause of the First Amendment.
-Thus, for example, a teacher is free to be a practicing Christian, yet the teacher cannot preach Christianity in the classroom.
+The First Amendment and Title VII of the Civil Rights Act of 1964 protect against religious discrimination by school districts against teachers.
+Teachers may exercise their religious rights.
+But, there are certain restrictions to such rights.
+This existence of restrictions is particularly relevant to public schools because public schools can't teach religion through the Establishment Clause of the First Amendment.
+So, for example, a teacher can be a practicing Christian, but the teacher can't preach Christianity in the classroom.

-The Age Discrimination in Employment Act of 1967, with its subsequent amendments, provides protection for teachers over the age of 40 against age discrimination.
+The Age Discrimination in Employment Act of 1967 protects teachers over 40 against age discrimination.
 Under this act, age may not be the sole factor when a school district terminates the employment of a teacher.
 If a teacher charges a school district with age discrimination, the school district has the burden to show that some factor other than age influenced its decision.

-The Pregnancy Discrimination Act of 1978 provides protection for teachers who are pregnant.
-Under this act, a school district cannot dismiss or demote a pregnant teacher on the basis of her pregnancy, nor may a district deny a job or deny a promotion to a pregnant teacher on the basis of her pregnancy.
+The Pregnancy Discrimination Act of 1978 protects teachers who are pregnant.
+Under this act, a school district cannot dismiss or demote a pregnant teacher based on their pregnancy.
+A district can't deny a job or promotion to a pregnant teacher based on their pregnancy.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help